The year a cypherpunk dream was turned into code

 WOW, THAT'S A LOT TO UNPACK.
 WHERE SHALL WE START?

-Upon the first glance of the final composition, it's pretty easy to see where I stand in regards to the banks & government involved in the events of 2008.
+Upon the first glance of the final composition, it's plain to see where I stand in regards to the banks & government involved in the events of 2008.
 They live in a swamp, the swamp is radioactive thanks to the factories pumping constant streams of toxic debt into the swamp, they are all part of a big monster, etc.

 Here is an overview of the two-month creative process involved in creating 2008, from inception to the first elements I created using illustrator and how I brought all these ideas & illustrated works together into a 3-minute long animation with thoughtfully-crafted sounds and visuals.